miaucl/photobooth/README.md

 Credits to @tammtimmer.

 The templates are defined in XML.
-The XML file descibes size&color of the background.
+The XML file describes size&color of the background.
 On top each XML tag adds an element on top of the others:

 * `Image` can be PNG (incl transparency if required) or JPG etc and should be the same size like defined in the background.
-Can be used for a picture background or final overlay ontop of photos.
+Can be used for a picture background or final overlay on top of photos.
 * `Photo` refers to a shot taken by the camera.
 Positioning, resizing, rotation are supported currently.
 Make sure shots are numbered correctly!

 Currently, three examples are provided: